Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 There is no guarantee in RADIUS that the two ports are in any way related.
 This requirement does not, however, forbid the practice of putting multiple servers into a failover or load-balancing pool.
 In that situation, RADIUS requests MAY be retransmitted to another server that is known to be part of the same pool.

+[^what_is_a_server]: TODO: Destination IP addr and port may be bad, but what is a server's identity?

 ## Malformed Packets and Unknown clients